CompuTec/computec-docs/docs/appengine/plugins-user-guide/computec-pdc-plugin.md

 Before using the CompuTec PDC Plugin, ensure the following are installed and configured:

-1. ProcessForce and CompuTec Licence Server is installed and configured.
+1. CompuTec ProcessForce and CompuTec Licence Server is installed and configured.
 Refer to the relevant installation guide [here](/docs/processforce/administrator-guide/licensing/license-server/overview/).

 2. CompuTec PDC requirements have been fulfilled.
 Verify the system meets all requirements [here](/docs/pdc/administrator-guide/installation/requirements/).